eigenlambda123/eigenlambda123/README.md

 <details>
 <summary><strong>What I do</strong></summary>

-* I like joining hackaton
+* I like joining hackatons
 * I dont like math but i need it for ml

 </details>